GodnessProjects/aosp/README.md

 # AOSP ROMs Installable via Fastboot
-• Boot selector (choice of root or no root)
+• Boot selector (choice of root or no root) (Apatch password: aosp1234 or redminote12s)
 • Ext4 for all partitions (super)
 • Full R/W
 • Installer via fastboot